TMKamsma/Pyontronics/README.md

 - **Echo State Network (ESN)**: Flexible implementation with physical parameters and activation functions.
 - **BandPassNetwork**: ESN variant with per-unit timescales for richer dynamics.
 - **Physical Activation Functions**: Use conductance models derived from iontronic devices.
-- **Linear Autoregression**: Simple AR models for benchmarking and comparison.
 - **Visualization**: Visualize ESN architectures as directed graphs (requires `networkx`).
 - **Pulse-based and Continuous Data Support**: Train and predict on both single time series and sets of pulses.